AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-sdstypes-props.md

 #### Rules for the SdsTypeProperty identifier (SdsTypeProperty.Id)

-The SdsTypeProperty ID follows the same [rules](#sdstype-fields-and-properties-table) as the type identifier.
+The SdsTypeProperty Id follows the same [rules as the type identifier](#rules-for-the-type-identifier-sdstypeid).

 #### IsKey